ryssbowh/craft-themes/DEVELOPERS.md

 Each element of the page (layouts, regions, blocks, field and file displayers) templates can be overriden by your themes using a specific folder structure that allows much granularity.

+### Layout keys

+Each type of layout defines a key for templating, like so :
+- For an entry layout it will be the handle of the section, a hyphen, and the handle of the entry type, example `blog-article`
+- For a user : `user`
+- For a category group, volume, tag group or global set it will be their handle
+- For a custom layout, the handle of the layout

 ### Layouts

 There are two ways to render layouts: regions or displays.
 The method `Layout::render(Element $element, string $viewMode)` will render the displays, the other `$layout->renderRegions()` the regions.